RobJacobson/ws-dottie/README.md

 ## 🔧 Features

-- **🔄 Smart Caching** - Built-in TanStack Query integration with optimized caching strategies for different data types
+- **🔄 Smart Caching** - Built‑in TanStack Query integration with optimized caching strategies for different data types
 - **🌐 Cross-Platform** - Works in browsers (JSONP) and Node.js (fetch)
 - **📱 React Ready** - Hooks for all APIs with automatic cache management
 - **🎯 Strong Typing** - Zod‑inferred TypeScript types for all APIs, parameters, and responses
-- **📦 Parameter Objects** - Consistent single-parameter object pattern for all API calls
+- **📦 Parameter Objects** - Consistent single‑parameter object pattern for all API calls
-- **⚙️ Flexible Configuration** - Environment variables or runtime configuration with type-safe interface
+- **⚙️ Flexible Configuration** - Environment variables or runtime configuration with type‑safe interface
 - **🔍 Debugging** - Optional logging for troubleshooting API calls
-- **⚡ Tree-Shaking** - Only import what you need to keep bundles small
+- **⚡ Tree‑Shaking** - Only import what you need to keep bundles small
-- **🛡️ Error Handling** - Consistent error types with user-friendly messages
+- **🛡️ Error Handling** - Consistent error types with user‑friendly messages
- - **📅 Date Conversion** - Automatic conversion of upstream date strings to JavaScript Date objects (via a lean parser today; moving toward Zod‑only transforms)
+- **📅 Date Conversion** - Automatic conversion of upstream date strings to JavaScript Date objects (lean parser) with Zod 4 runtime validation

 ## 📚 Documentation